lumol-org/lumol/doc/src/input/units.md

 | Pressure    | Pa, kPa, MPa, bar, atm            |

-In the input files, the unit are specified as strings, and must be spelled exactly as in the above table, and can be combined with other units using one of the ` .*` character for multiplication, the `/` character for division, and the `^` character for power raising.
+In the input files, the unit are specified as strings, and must be spelled exactly as in the above table, and can be combined with other units using either a space, `.` or `*` for multiplication, the `/` character for division, and the `^` character for power raising.
 Some valid units string are `kcal/mol`, `J * mol * A^-2`, `m.fs^{-1}`.